songwright/CSS-netninja-grid-tutorial/README.md

 # CSS Grid Tutorial by Net Ninja on YouTube

-Net Ninja teaches the basics on CSS Grid.
+The Net Ninja teaches the basics on CSS Grid.

 YouTube link: https://youtu.be/x7tLPhnA06w